-Faculty and instructional staff in any college or school at the University of Wisconsin–Madison are welcome to propose a First-Year Interest Group seminar.
+Faculty and instructional staff in any college or school at UW–Madison are welcome to propose a First-Year Interest Group seminar

 Cohort learning